 Regarding the “file name”, the file name syntax that I use in the PowerShell command examples, are just arbitrary file names.
 You can use any file name that will be suitable for your needs.

 PowerShell commands additional parameters

-Most of the PowerShell commands syntax examples that we review, include the “basic PowerShell command + additional parameters such as “-Diagnostic” and “-IncludeReport”.
+Most of the PowerShell command syntax examples that we review include the “basic PowerShell command + additional parameters such as “-Diagnostic” and “-IncludeReport”.